harness/developer-hub/release-notes/platform.md

 #### Fixed issues

 - Resolved an issue where not all user groups were visible in search results when inherited groups exceeded 1000.
-The search now displays up to 2000 inherited user groups, ensuring comprehensive visibility for all user groups across your organization.
+The search now displays a higher number of inherited user groups, ensuring comprehensive visibility for all user groups across your organization.
 (PL-56021, ZD-68131)

 - Fixed an issue where installing or upgrading SMP to version 0.19.0 would fail when `harness-secrets` was disabled.
 This issue was due to a version inconsistency in the common chart used by Helm, which has now been resolved by adjusting the chart hierarchy.
 (PL-56179)